Delapouite/kakoune-buffers/README.md

 ## More controversial mappings

 Ask yourself: how often do you use macros?
-If you're like me, not so much thanks to all the cool interactive ways to accomplish a task with kakoune.
+If you're like me, not so much thanks to all the cool interactive ways to accomplish a task with Kakoune.
 But they waste a nice spot on the `q` key!
 Time to free it for something else.

 What about moving the `b` actions, (*moving word backward*) here instead?
 It makes sense on a `qwerty` keyboard.
 The `q` is on the left of `w` which goes the opposite direction.
 The `q`, `w` and `e` actions are now finally together